Tek-User/CMM-Arm/3D-Parts/README.md

 The shoulder is extra reinforced to improve its flexural strength.
 It has a 60mm base to limit tipping of the whole arm on the encoder bearing's play.

 Where possible a hole is provided for drilling/tapping for a set screw.
 The  hole to accept the encoder axle is tuned to the "squish" of my printer.
 The axle is nominally 6mm diameter.
 I bore out the holes in the arm sections with a 6mm drill to achieve a finger-tight friction fit.

+Section 1 of the arm has a hooked projection with a 1/4" hole.
+This is to attach 2" diameter heavy washers using a 1/4" bolt and nut.
+My setup uses about 296 grams to provide a fairly neutral weight on the pointer tip.

+I use six washers which have the following specifications.
+OD: 2", ID: 0.812", thickness about 0.125"  Mine total to 0.825" thick.
+I also use two 1" OD, ~0.25" ID, 0.062" thick washers, 1x bolt; 1.5" length, 1/4-20 and matching nut.

+Ideally the thick washers would have 1/4" ID, but then you would need fewer washers, maybe about a total of 0.75" thickness of washers.
+Mcmaster-Carr has "Oversize Washers" like mine at $8.90 for 10 pieces.
+They also have "Metric Oversize Washers" at OD: 540mm, ID:17mm, thickness: 2.7-3.3mm  At a cost of $13.16 for 25 pieces.

+McMaster also has oversize washers with OD: 2", ID: 1/4" Thickness 0.042-0.051.
+You would need about 17-18 of these, or a little fewer due to smaller ID.
+The cost these is $6.11 for 25 pieces and you would use about 18 or fewer of them.
+This is likely the cheapest option because it gives the best ability to dial-in the required amount of counter weight.